zapier/visual-builder/docs/_partners/lifecycle-planning.md

 Here are the steps to take to officially launch and join the program:

 <a id="wait"></a>
-### **1. Wait for an Invite from the Zapier Team**
+### **1. Reach 50 Users to Receive an Invite from the Zapier Team**

 While your integration is in the Early Access stage, we'll monitor how it's performing.
-If your integration has high usage, our team will get in touch to invite you to start the official launch process.
-You *must* receive an invite from our team before you can start the rest of this process.
+When your integration reaches 50 users, our team will get in touch to invite you to start the official launch process.
+You must receive an invite from our team before you can start the rest of this process.

 <a id="beta"></a>
-### **2. Get a Beta Tag**
+### **2. Pass a Final Review and Get a Beta Tag**

 _Estimated time to complete: 2 weeks_